-Besides setting new year resolutions and financial goals for 2021, here’s a reminder why an annual review of your insurance policies is a #Need.
+Besides setting new year resolutions and financial goals for the year, here’s a reminder why an annual review of your insurance policies is a #Need.

 It’s the start of yet another new year — cue new found determination to stick to your exercise routine, diet plans and monthly budget.